ManojTella/rl-value-iteration/README.md

 ## RESULT:
-Thus, an optimal policy for an agent navigating a grid-world with slippery tiles, aiming to reach a goal state while maximizing expected rewards using value iteration algorithm is successfully implemented
+Thus, an optimal policy for an agent navigating a grid-world with slippery tiles, aiming to reach a goal state while maximizing expected rewards using value iteration algorithm is implemented successfully.